scoconno/scoconno.github.io/ancient/extra.md

 ---

-On March 25th, the Philosophy department will host a  will present his work on what statues can teach us about religion, identity, and power.
+On March 28th, Prof. Johnson will present his work on what statues can teach us about religion, identity, and power.
 For this extra credit assignment, you will do the following:

 1. Attend the talk.
 Details [here](/ancient/extra/statues.pdf).
 2. Write a paragraph summarizing the main general points that Prof. Johnson makes about statues.